arcbjorn/arcbjorn.com/README.md

     Now, the pre-commit hook will run automatically when you make a commit.

-    Install the requests library to run the pre-commit hook or generate the map overlay manually:
+    Install the required libraries to run the pre-commit hook or generate the map overlay manually:

     ```bash
     python3 -m venv ./venv
     source ./venv/bin/activate
-    python3 -m pip install requests
+    python3 -m pip install requests shapely
     python3 generateMapOverlayGeoDataJson.py
     ```